 How to Draft a Sheath Dress

-A sheath dress is, essentially, your block dress pattern - but without the waist seam.
+A sheath dress is, essentially, your block dress pattern - but generally without the waist seam.

 high waisted sheath dress